c3lang/tree-sitter-c3/README.md

 The latest version supports C3 0.6.1 and is not compatible with C3 < 0.6.0.

+_Check out the tree-sitter playground here:_ https://cbuttner.github.io/tree-sitter-c3/

+### Notes
+- This is in some cases a less strict version of the "true" grammar.
-Note that tree structure and node naming is still subject to change.
+- Tree structure and node naming is still subject to change.

-**Check out the tree-sitter playground here: https://cbuttner.github.io/tree-sitter-c3/**